NextechSystems/selectapidocspub/source/includes/_appointment.md

 </pre>

 ### Remarks
-* An appointment cancellation can fail for a number of reasons:
+* An appointment cancellation will fail for a number of reasons:
 	* The appointment does not exist (HTTP Status Code: 404)
     * The appointment has already been cancelled (HTTP Status Code: 422)
     * A request to cancel the appointment has already been placed (HTTP Status Code: 422)